adhocteam/pushup/README.md

 Layouts are HTML templates that used in common across multiple pages.
 They are just HTML, with the exception of the required Pushup directive `^contents`, which indicates where individual page content will be insert when rendered.

+## Static media

+Static media files like CSS, JS, and images, can be added to the `app/static` project directory.
+These will be embedded directly in the project executable when it is built, and are accessed via a straightforward mapping under the "/static/" URL path.

 ## File-based routing